-A traditional ‘bells-only’ alarm system only sounds once the property has already been broken into.
+A standard alarm system only sounds once the building has been broken into.
 This is one of the technology's greatest flaws.

-So why is this a problem?
-Well, on average, it takes less than a minute for an intruder to break into your home, and 8 to 12 minutes to get out.
-Essentially, there’s a very short window for police or security officials to respond.
-And by this time, it’s often already too late.
+On average, it takes less than a minute for an intruder to break into your home, and 8 to 12 minutes to get out.
+This leaves a brief window for police or security staff to respond.
+The average police response time in 2021 was 11 mins 51s to rural sites and 7 mins 56s in cities.
+By the time they arrive, it’s often too late.

-How?
-One word: integration.
-By syncing a smart alarm with outdoor cameras, users can set-up virtual zones and video tripwires that will trigger when a boundary is crossed.
+The key to this is integration.
+By syncing a smart alarm with outdoor cameras, users can set up virtual zones and video tripwires that will trigger when a boundary is crossed.

-But there are also a number of useful benefits that go beyond just preventing crime.
-Traditional intruder alarms can't identify what is a threat, and what isn't.
-This is a major downfall.
-Not only are false alarms incredibly stressful, there’s also a risk of wasting police time.
-Not to mention, needlessly disturbing your neighbours.
+But there are many other useful benefits that go beyond just stopping crime.
+Standard alarms can't tell what is and is not a threat.
+This is a huge flaw.
+Not only are false alarms stressful, they can also be a waste of police time.
+More than that, false alarms can disturb your neighbours.

 Smart alarms make this problem a thing of the past.
-Of course, there’s no way to prevent false alarms entirely, but most intelligent alarm systems feature visual verify technology under the hood.
-This means, if a suspicious breach is detected, the alarm will alert the user to verify the threat.
+There’s no way to stop false alarms entirely, but most systems contain built-in visual confirmation tech.
+This means, if a breach is detected, the alarm will ask the user to confirm the threat.
 This reduces the chance of the wind or wildlife causing a false-positive.

-And, unlike their non-smart counterparts, these alarm systems are also primarily cloud-based.
-This means your security provider will be able to troubleshoot or deactivate false alarms without needing to send out a technician, saving you both time and money.
+Also, unlike standard alarms, these systems are mainly cloud-based.
+This means your security provider can troubleshoot or silence false alarms remotely.
+Being able to review false alarms remotely means there's no need to send out a technician.
+This saves you both time and money.

 Are Smart Alarms Safe?

-Smart alarms that use cloud-based operating systems feature automatic software and firmware updates to protect users against newer cybersecurity threats.
-These regular updates mean their systems are constantly updating to handle nasty network breaches.
-This makes the chances of these alarms being hacked actually very low.
+In fact, smart alarms that use cloud-based operating systems receive constant software and firmware updates to guard them against new cyber threats.
+These regular patches mean their systems are able to handle nasty network breaches.
+As a result, the odds of these alarms being hacked are very low.

 So, what happens if your internet goes down?
-The good news is that most modern smart alarms are built to continue protecting the building, even without an internet connection.
-Of course, you’ll lose out on phone notices and trespasser alerts during this down-period, but the sensors, detectors, and sounders will remain active; making the system no less secure than a conventional ‘bells-only’ alarm.
-Though, we always recommend bringing your WiFi up to speed prior to installation.
+The good news is that modern smart alarms will continue to protect the building, even with no internet.
+Of course, you’ll lose out on phone notices and trespasser alerts while the net is down.
+However, the sensors and sirens will stay active, so the system will be no less secure than a ‘bells-only’ alarm.
+Despite this, we always recommend that you bring your WiFi up to speed prior to installation.

-And don’t forget: through an app-based control panel, you’ll no longer need to run the risk of having your control fobs and keycards stolen by unauthorised users.
-High quality alarms come with highly-secure, password-gated user interfaces that can only be controlled by authorised individuals, making it near impossible for misplacement, theft or even cloning.
+With an app-based control panel, you will also cease to be at risk of your control fobs and key cards being stolen.
+High quality alarms come with secure, password-gated user interfaces that can only be controlled by authorised persons.
+This makes it near impossible for them to be compromised by theft or cloning.

-If you’re looking for a quick ‘smart’ security solution for your home or business place, you’ll find a wide range of DIY alarm systems that can be bought directly “off-the-shelf” - but these aren’t always as reliable as the manufacturers would have you believe.
+If you’re looking for a quick ‘smart’ security system for your home or workplace, you’ll find a wide range of DIY smart alarms that can be bought directly “off-the-shelf”.
+However, these are rarely as reliable as the sellers would have you think.

-Most burglars won’t be deterred by the presence of an alarm system, but many will know what to look out for.
-Cheap, plastic Amazon security technology is always a dead giveaway for an easy picking, and their popularity and accessible price point means that many serial criminals will already have the experience in deactivating them.
+Most burglars won’t be put off by the presence of an alarm system, and many will know what to look out for.
+Cheap, plastic Amazon Alexa security tech, or smart plug alarms are a dead giveaway a site is an easy mark.
+Plus, their prevalence and modest price point means that many serial criminals will have experience in deactivating them.

-Remember: there’s no point cutting corners when it comes to the safety of your building and occupants.
-Perfecting your alarm set-up takes time and consideration to get right, think: camera placement, alarm activation, sensor positioning.
-These are all considerations that will make or break the assurance, reliability, and strength of your smart alarm system.
+Remember: there’s no point cutting corners when it comes to the safety of your site and occupants.
+Perfecting your alarm setup takes time and thought to get right.
+Think: camera placement, alarm activation, and sensor positions.
+These are all points that will make or break the sureness and strength of your smart alarm system.

-To make the most of your system and to ensure that it’s meeting its full potential, it’s always worth having a professional installation.
-An expert installer will be able to specify, design and install a smart alarm system that works in partnership with the other security technologies in your building, designing a network of integrated security solutions to keep your family, staff, and visitors safe.
+To make the most of your system and make sure it meets its full potential, it’s always worth using a professional installer.
+An expert will be able to pick, design and install a smart alarm system that works with the other security tech in your site.
+Together they can form a network of integrated security to keep your people, property and visitors safe.

-As an added benefit, a reliable security installer will offer a continued care package programme to resolve your queries, while also ensuring that your system is always well-maintained, up to date and fully functional.
+A reliable security installer can also offer a continued care package programme to resolve your queries.
+At the same time, they can make sure that your system is kept up to date and in full working order.

-You’ll also want to consider the type of response your alarm system needs.
-Through connection to a third party alarm receiving centre (ARC), you’ll have two direct choices for dealing with an alarm sounding on your premises.
+You’ll also want to think about the type of response your alarm system needs.
+Through connection to a third party alarm receiving centre (ARC), you’ll have two means of dealing when an alert sounds on your site.
 These are: keyholder response or police response.

-With keyholder response alarm systems, the alarm is monitored 24/7 by the receiving centre.
-When the alarm triggers, the ARC respond by notifying your pre-defined keyholders.
-They're then given the permission/access to respond to the signal.
+With keyholder response alarm systems, the alarm is monitored 24/7 by a receiving centre.
+When the alarm triggers, the ARC will respond by alerting your pre-defined keyholders.
+They're then given permission to respond to the signal.

-On the other hand, you may consider a police response alarm.
-This is a monitored alarm response which directly notifies the police in the event of an alarm activation.
+On the other hand, you may prefer a police response.
+This is a monitored alarm response where the police are alerted directly in the event of an alarm.

-Police response alarms are often used in businesses requiring contents insurance to protect high value items.
-In fact, you’ll find them in most banks, jewellers, museums, and car dealerships.
+Police response alarms are often used in businesses who need contents insurance for high-value items.
+You will find them in most banks, jewellers, museums, and car dealerships.

 There are three levels of alarm police response in the UK.
-The categories are dependent on the amount of false alarm call-outs that occur on your premises:
+The levels are dependent on the number of false alarm call-outs that occur on your premises: